tickets

 A Brave and Decisive Leader

-In the summer of 1944, Ket was ordered by Bob Krul to form a 40-man storm platoon.
-Together with Henk van ’t Lam, he trained the group at the “De Bark” farm in IJzerlo.
-They prepared for the liberation by carrying out parachute weapon drops and sabotage operations.
-Ket later took full responsibility for the events that led to the reprisal execution of 46 men at “Rademakersbroek.”
+In the summer of 1944, Ket was commissioned by Bob Krul (district commander of the Council of Resistance) to form a 40-man assault platoon.
+Together with Henk van ’t Lam, he trained the group at the De Bark farm in IJzerlo.
+They prepared for the liberation and carried out weapon drops and sabotage actions.
+Ket later took full responsibility for the events leading to the execution of 46 men at Rademakersbroek.

 Following the German capitulation, Ket led his company in mine-clearing operations and joined the Royal Netherlands Army.
 He served in East Java and eventually attained the rank of Major.